beacon-biosignals/StableHashTraits.jl/README.md

 ### In 1.1

-This release includes speed improvements.
+This release includes speed improvements of about 100 fold.

-- `HashVersion{1}` benefits from some limited speed improvements.
+- `HashVersion{2}` is a new hash context that can be faster (~x100) than `HashVersion{1}`;
-- `HashVersion{2}` is a new hash context that can be faster (~x100) than `HashVersion{1}`; favor it over `HashVersion{1}` in all cases.
+  favor it over `HashVersion{1}` in all cases.
 Since this version changes the hash values of some objects, `HashVersion{1}` is still the default to avoid breaking existing code.
 - `qualified_name` and `qualified_type` have been deprected, favor `stable_typename_id` and
   `stable_type_id` as they are much faster.
 - The requirements for `HashVersion{2}` on the passed hash function have been relaxed, such that `alg=crc32` should again work (no need to call `alg=(x,s=UInt32(0)) -> crc32c(copy(x),s)`).
 - `root_version`: Most users can safely ignore this function.
-You only need to define `root_version` if you are implementing a context that defines `parent_context(x::MyContext) = nothing` (see `parent_context` details on root contexts).
-It indicates what version of the trait implementations to use (1 or 2).
-It defaults to 1 to avoid changing the hash values of exisitng root contexts, but should be defined to return 2 to make use of the more optimizied implementations.
+If you are implementing a root context (one that returns `parent_context(::MyContext) = nothing`) you will need to define this function.
+It indicates what version of the hashing implementations to use (1 or 2).
+It defaults to 1 to avoid changing the hash values of exisitng root contexts, but should be defined to return 2 to make use of the more optimizied implementations used by `HashVersion{2}`.

 ### In 1.0: